Skip to content

 December 11, 2019, Governor M. Bevin filed 161 pardons and 419 commutations of sentences with the Secretary of State, including commutations for 336 people who were serving sentences solely for drug-related charges.
 In 2015, Governor S. Beshear issued 200 pardons, and former Governor E. Fletcher pardoned 100 people during his four-year term.

-December 11, 2021, Governor A. Beshear held a news conference in Graves County and stated the previous night was “one of the toughest nights in Kentucky history,” worse than Kentucky’s 1890 twisters that killed 76 in Jefferson Cunty.
+December 11, 2021, Governor A. Beshear held a news conference in Graves County and stated the previous night was “one of the toughest nights in Kentucky history,” worse than Kentucky’s 1890 twisters that killed 76 in Jefferson County.
 Officials claimed 80 people died in Western Kentucky’s 165-mile-long tornado path.